y-ken/growthforecast-quick-install/README.md

 ## Feature

 * everything file puts into /usr/local/growthforecast/
-* works with perlbrew, not using system installed perl.
+* works with perlbrew, not using system installed perl nor cpan library.
 * launch growthforecast as normaluser, not root.
 * supports init.d script. you can autostart with chkconfig.